digitallawyer/openlegaldictionary/_definitions/multiple-poinding.md

 title: Multiple Poinding
 permalink: "/definitions/multiple-poinding.html"
 body: In Scotch law.
-Double distress; a name given to an action, corresponding to proceedings by way of in-terpleader, which may be bronght by a per-son ln possession of goods claimed by different persons pretending a right thereto, calling the claimants and all others to settle thelr clalms, so that the party who sues may he liable only “in once and single payment** BelL
+Double distress; a name given to an action, corresponding to proceedings by way of in-terpleader, which may be bronght by a per-son in possession of goods claimed by different persons pretending a right thereto, calling the claimants and all others to settle thelr clalms, so that the party who sues may he liable only “in once and single payment** BelL